scandycuz/flex-project/readme.md

 The extension is written using HTML, CSS, and javascript, and utilizes the Chrome Extension API.

-The application listens for HTTP requests made by the user and compares them to the user's custom list of blocked sites.
-If the timer has been activated, and the host of the HTTP request matches a site on the list, the request is blocked.
+The application listens for HTTP requests made by the user and compares them to the user's list of blocked sites.
+If the timer is active and the host of the HTTP request matches a site on the list, the request is blocked.

-If the user desires to end the timer early, they are able to do so, however, first they must enter a series of arrow inputs.
-The input sequence is randomized and dynamically rendered to the page each time.
+The user can choose to end the timer early, however, they must first enter a series of arrow inputs.
+The input sequence is randomized and dynamically rendered each time.

 ### Future Implementation